micmejia/bible-dump/NKJV/1 Corinthians/1 Cor 1.md

 For Christ did not send me to baptize, but to preach the gospel, not with wisdom of words, lest the cross of Christ should be made of no effect. ## Christ the Power and Wisdom of God

 ###### 18
-For the [^g]message of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God.
+For the message of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God.

 ###### 19
 For it is written: "I will destroy the wisdom of the wise, And bring to nothing the understanding of the prudent."

 ###### 20
 Where _is_ the wise?
 Where _is_ the scribe?
-Where _is_ the [^h]disputer of this age?
+Where _is_ the disputer of this age?
 Has not God made foolish the wisdom of this world?

 ###### 21
 For since, in the wisdom of God, the world through wisdom did not know God, it pleased God through the foolishness of the message preached to save those who believe.